xRapix/EasyFuzzer_py/README.md

 .exe version:
   * windows

-__Warning__: The .exe version can be detexcted as a virus by your anti-virus, so I recomend using the .py version
+__Warning__: The .exe version can be detected as a virus by your anti-virus, so I recomend using the .py version

 ## How to use
 1. Put your wordlist in the same folder as the script